-Ferriol is a ‘no brainer.’
-Sparkling wine and bubbly lovers in the U.S. have discovered what an incredible value Cava is, made exactly the same way as Champagne, with a second fermentation in the bottle.
-If you like bright, zesty citrus flavors and the fine bubbles of Champagne, try Ferriol Cava and you’ll thank Olé Imports!
+Ferriol is a sparkling wine made in the same way as Champagne, with a second fermentation in the bottle.
+If you like bright, zesty citrus flavors and the fine bubbles of Champagne, try Ferriol Cava!
 Fermented in the bottle and aged for 12 months on the lees before release, this wine is the best of both worlds.
-It consistently delivers premium flavors and for the price of a regular bottle of Brut Non-vintage French Champagne you can take home three or four bottles of this gem.

 WHAT MAKES THIS WINE UNIQUE?
 Ferriol is made by the largest vineyard owner in the Penedés region, which only makes wine with the best 40% of its grapes.
 The rest is sold in bulk to other neighboring producers.
 Ferriol can use its own high-quality estate fruit in Penedés to make the best value wines without buying grapes from other growers.
 The bright, clean, citrus character of Ferriol is superb and a delight.

 GRAPE: 55% Xarello, 25 Macabeo, 20% Parellada.
 Vines planted in 1995.
 Tended in limestone, clay and sandy soil at 100 - 500 m (328 - 1,640 ft) elevation.
 This is a vegan wine.